 Greece is mostly a mountainous country and almost 25% of the territory is covered with forests, making it the fourth largest country in Europe with respect to forest resources.
 The majority of the forests in Greece are natural and not technical.
 The most usual trees to see in the forests in Greece are firs, Aleppo pines, black pines and other coniferous, while there are also large quantities of beeches, chestnuts, oaks and plane trees.

 The climate of Greece is typically the Mediterranean over most of the country.
 This gives warm to hot summers and mild winters.
 There is little rain in summer and rare snowfalls in winter in low altitude.
 Snow falls on high mountain tops in winter months, particularly on the northern side of the country (Epirus and Macedonia).
-It rarely snows on the islands, except for the island of Crete island that sees snowfalls on the top of the White Mountains and Mount Psiloritis.
+It rarely snows on the Greek islands, except for the island of Crete island that sees snowfalls on the top of the White Mountains and Mount Psiloritis.

 Apart from rich flora, the forests in Greece also host fauna of high biodiversity.
 A large variety of mammals live there, such as the brown bear, the wolf, the jackal, the badger, the fox, and the deer.
 Numerous kinds of birds, reptiles, and insects are live in Greek forests.
 This is why many of these forests have been proclaimed as National Parks.